How to Make a Dog Come to You: 7 Secrets to Dog Recall Training

 You see there are really only two ways to get our dogs to come to us…

-The first way is when we still have physical control of them – so they’re on a leash or a long line and we can get them to come to us with a bit of encouragement.
+The first way is when we still have physical control of themso they're on a long leash or a long lead and we can get them to come to us with a bit of encouragement.

-So if we don’t have a good recall we first need to consider option one by purchasing a line to attach them to.
-The safest way is to attach the line to a clip on the back of a dog harness.
+So if you don't have a good recall, we first need to consider option one by purchasing a line before you begin training.
+The safest way for most dogs is to attach the line to a clip on the back of a dog harness.

 If it's just on a dog's collar and you stop your dog abruptly you can injure your dog, so a word of warning there.